jacq42/playground/README.md

 # Playground

-## ... for GitHub actions ::clapper:
+## ... for GitHub actions :clapper:

 Contains examples for GitHub actions: :rocket:
 * [Using of a matrix](https://github.com/jacq42/playground/actions/workflows/matrix.yml)